etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     for i in range(len(choices)):
         print('{}) {}'.format(i, choices[i]))

-When index is not required, a more Pythonic way would be to run a `for` loop over a collection:
+When the index is not required, a more Pythonic way would be to run a `for` loop over a collection:

 .. code-block:: python